 Note: If you’re more of a “learn-by-doing” type of person, sign up for our free trial, where you can start translating your website immediately.

-One way to offer localized shopping experiences to your target segments speaking different languages is by creating a store for each.
-You’ll end up with multiple stores with this option.
-As you can tell, the primary problem here is that it’s challenging, costly, and time-consuming to maintain and manage multiple stores.
-Imagine having to add new products, manage inventory, and make updates across so many stores!
+Another option is to create separate stores for each market.
+Here you’ll end up with multiple stores with this option.
+The primary problem here is that it’s challenging, costly, and time-consuming to maintain and manage multiple stores.

 A misconception when creating a multilingual Shopify store is that you’ll just need to pick a theme or template that’s multilingual-ready and comes shipped with a language switcher.